bens6477/apprentice-brewing/README.md

 * The addition of user feedback through comments sections would allow for continual site improvement and additional perspectives from fellow brewers.
 * The addition of a user up/down-voting system on the recommended products would help users to make an informed decision on what to buy by considering the recommendations of the site users.
 * The addition of a community upload page, where users can post and descibe their own batches, and users can share general discussions about their shared interest in homebrewing beer.
-* The embedded YouTube videos are resource heavy elements that cause a significant reduction in the performance of the website due to the eager-loading of videos upon the initial load of the webpage.
+* The embedded YouTube videos are resource heavy elements that cause a significant reduction in the performance of the website on mobile devices due to the eager-loading of videos upon the initial load of the webpage.
 As a result, it would be beneficial to introduce lazy-loading of videos, to ensure that only the data required by the user are loaded and therefore improving the performance of the website.
 Should users wish to then watch the tutorial videos, they can be loaded upon request.

 ## Technology Used